Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Hey! ...Sir."

 "See?
 He can’t let himself banter even a little bit.
-And I can’t help but hear you’ve got a team of salty devil-dogs, lookin’ for something to do…"
+And I can’t help but hear you’ve got a team of salty devil-dogs, lookin’ for something to do..."

 Lang couldn’t help but chuckle.
 "You sure you wanna traumatize the poor kid, sir?
 My guys won’t be gentle."